-They also include perlite and vermiculite for drainage as the root ball of your houseplants shouldn’t be sat in water for long periods, which leaves them susceptible to root rot.
+They also include perlite and vermiculite for drainage as the root ball of your house plants shouldn’t be sat in water for long periods, which leaves them susceptible to root rot.

 What’s the Difference Between Indoor and Outdoor Potting Soil?

-Indoor potting soil or potting mix has all the ingredients that are needed for an indoor container plant.
+Soil used for indoor potted plants has all the ingredients that are needed for an indoor container plant.
 They generally contain sphagnum moss, vermiculite, perlite, coir or compost to give your plants the nutrients that they need along with the moisture retention and drainage that it needs.

 Indoor potting soil mix is sterile, making it safer for indoor plant types as it doesn’t contain pathogens such as fungus or other diseases.